Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Step 3.
 Remove The Tank Decor

-Next up is to remove the basking platform, any rocks, or other decor items, and put them in another empty tub for cleaning.
+Next up is to remove the basking platform, rocks, and decor items, and put them in another empty tub for cleaning.

 Step 4.
 Drain The Tank Water